KyberKernel/cyber-course-portfolio/unit-1-presecurity/Packet Tracer Assignments/U1-02c 13.1.3 Packet Tracer - Identify MAC and IP Addresses/ReadMe.md

 I recorded the information at each point.

-At Device	Source MAC	Destination MAC	Source IPv4	Destination IPv4 172.16.31.3	0060.7036.2849	00D0:BA8E:741A	172.16.31.3	10.10.10.2
+Device	Source MAC	Destination MAC	Source IPv4	Destination IPv4 172.16.31.3	0060.7036.2849	00D0:BA8E:741A	172.16.31.3	10.10.10.2
 Switch 2	0060.7036.2849	00D0:BA8E:741A	N/A	N/A
 Router (in)	0060.7036.2849	00D0:BA8E:741A	172.16.31.3	10.10.10.2